 According to the general rules envisaged by IFRS 9 on the reclassification of financial assets, reclassifications to other categories of financial assets are not permitted unless the entity modifies its business model for the management of financial assets.
 In such cases, which are expected to be highly infrequent, financial assets may be reclassified from the category designated at amortised cost into one of the other two categories envisaged by IFRS 9 (Financial assets designated at fair value through other comprehensive or Financial assets designated at fair value through profit or loss).
 The transfer value is the fair value at the time of reclassification and the effects of reclassification operate prospectively from the date of reclassification.
-Gains and losses resulting from the difference between the amortised cost of the financial asset and its fair value are recognised in the income statement in the event of reclassification as Financial assets designated at fair value through profit or loss and Shareholders' equity, in the specific valuation reserve, in the event of reclassification as Financial assets designated at fair value through other comprehensive income.
+Gains and losses resulting from the difference between the amortised cost of the financial assets designated at fair value through profit or loss and Shareholders' equity, in the specific valuation reserve, in the event of reclassification as Financial assets designated at fair value through profit or loss and shareholders' equity, in the specific valuation reserve, in the event of reclassification as Financial assets designated at fair value through profit or loss and shareholders' equity, in the comprehensive income.